 While Aitch chilled on the uncrowded beach and pooldeck, no doubt quaffing ginless gin&tonics.
 She used to do that!
 Tonic & bitters.
 Ginless!
 I know!
 You’re right.
 Search me.
 Where’s the medicinal value?!
-The personality enhancing factor?
+The personality enhancing factor, PEF?
 Still, she loved it.

 I found a lil Suzuki jeep.
 Marvelous.
 I could turn round from the drivers seat and touch the back window!
 Almost.

 Birding Advice: Back at the hotel I went for a walk, leather hat on my head, binoculars round my neck.
 An old man came cranking along slowly on a bicycle, swung his leg high up over the saddle and dismounted next to me.

 ‘Ah!’ he said, ‘I can see you are English.’
 I didn’t contradict him.
 ‘You are looking for buds,’ he said, also in a way that made me not argue.
 ‘There are no buds here,’ he said emphatically.
 ‘If you want to see buds you must go to the west, to the impenetrable forest.
 There are many buds there.’
 And he put his left foot on the pedal, gave a push and, swinging his right leg high over the saddle, wobbled off.
 After a few yards he had a thought, slowed, swung off in the same elaborate dismount and came back to me: ‘But in this hotel over here you can see some peacocks in the garden,’ he informed me re-assuringly.